Eligibility to Apply

 Applicants enrolled in a two-year degree, a three or four-year embedded degree (e.g. bachelor/masters) or one-year conversion degree or those who have completed a higher degree without a prior bachelor degree should consult the Admissions Guide or their preferred schools to ascertain eligibility.
 Note that not all schools accept such degrees.
 Please see individual school entries in the Admissions Guides.

 No preference is given to graduates with particular Bachelor degrees.
-Note though, The University of Melbourne’s Doctor of Medicine (MD) has pre-requisites that must be met.
+Note though, the University of Queensland’s Doctor of Medicine (MD) has prerequisites that must be met.

-All applicants for Commonwealth Supported Places and other domestic places at graduate-entry schools (i.e. citizens/permanent residents of Australia and citizens of New Zealand) must have a current GAMSAT (Graduate Australian Medical School Admission Test) score.
+All applicants for Commonwealth Supported Places and other domestic places at graduate-entry schools (i.e. citizens/permanent residents of Australia, citizens of New Zealand and Permanent Humanitarian Visa Holders) must have a current GAMSAT (Graduate Australian Medical School Admission Test) score.

 Registration for the GAMSAT, and application for admission to the graduate entry programs, are separate processes.